open-telemetry/opamp-spec/specification.md

 ##### CustomMessage.type

-The message type should a reverse FQDN that uniquely identifies the custom message type.
+A reverse FQDN that uniquely identifies the custom message type.

 ##### CustomMessage.data